 In the remote reaches of Northern Kenya, where the Matthews Mountain Range meets the savannah plains of the desert, you’ll find Sarara Camp.
 Located on the Namunyak Wildlife Conservancy, it’s the only camp for hundreds of miles.
 Its six luxury tents sit perched overlooking the dramatic Mathews Mountain Range.
 The camp shares space on community-owned land in an area where wildlife and cattle farmers co-exist, and the Samburu are just as integral to the land as the wildlife.
 From its hillside location, you’ll catch a glimpse of the Samburu tending to their cattle in the distance and wildlife congregating around […]

-Join Ker & Downey’s luxury travel expert Lisa Sun as she takes us on a journey to Japan spanning north to south.
-Lisa shares the highlights from her unique experiences in Hokkaido, Teshima, and Tokyo.
+Join Ker & Downey on a fascinating journey to Japan spanning north to south.
+We share some unique highlights in Hokkaido, Teshima, and Tokyo.

 An isolated wilderness, Alaska is home to some of the world’s largest national parks and most pristine natural beauty, and it beckons as an adventure destination for those willing to forge through its wild terrain.
 This past June, travel photographer Austin Mann explored the raw nature of Alaska, armed with his Sony A9, iPhone 7 Plus and the new Apple iPad Pro 10.5.
 Mann stayed at the remote Winterlake Lodge, accessible via floatplane or helicopter or dog sled, and its sister property, Tutka Bay Lodge, which is accessible primarily by boat.
 Both properties are family owned and you can feel […]